-The CY7B933 receiver offers two types of test mode operation, BIST mode and Test mode.
-In a normal system application, the Built-In Self-Test (BIST) mode can be used to check the functionality of the transmitter, the receiver and the link connecting them.
+The CY7B933 Receiver offers two types of test mode operation, BIST mode and Test mode.
+In a normal system application, the Built-In Self-Test (BIST) mode can be used to check the functionality of the Transmitter, the Receiver and the link connecting them.
 This mode is available with minimal impact on user system logic, and can be used as part of the normal system diagnostics.
-Typical connections and timing are shown in Figure 8 on page 15.
+Typical connections and timing are shown in Figure 6.